DanielFLopez1620/orion_gz/README.md

     source install/setup.bash
     ~~~

-5. You are redy to explore the packages of this repository.
+5. You are ready to explore the packages of this repository.

 ## ⚠️ Troubleshooting